What is the Best Circular Saw Track Guide? (2023)

 For the Dewalt DCS577 and DWS535, there is no better option than the DEWALT DWS5100 Rip Guide.
 This guard rail is made for these worm drive circular saws and has an impressive 12-inch ripping capacity on the left side and a 14-½-inch capacity on the right-hand side.
 This option is excellent for woodworking tasks that require stair risers and stair treads.

 The aluminum build makes the DWS5100 lightweight and highly portable.
 It also folds down into one small 19×3-inch profile for easy storage.
-No marking means less time expended on menial tasks, which is why the laser-etched measurements were so useful for our experts.
+No marking means less time expended on menial tasks, which is why the laser-etched measurements are so useful.

 Buyer’s Guide for a Circular Saw Guide